-Brian will lead a conversation about reaping the numerous benefits of leveraging coaching software platforms to take your coaching to the next level.
-He’ll share what he has learned about coaching software tools, including his take on a few vendors and why he chose the software platform he currently uses.
+Brian led a conversation about reaping the numerous benefits of leveraging coaching software platforms to take your coaching to the next level.
+He shared what he has learned about coaching software tools, including his take on a few vendors and why he chose the software platform he currently uses.

-He’ll also talk about transitioning his practice, including where he is now in the process (hint: early stage), and where he’s planning to go (hint: it floats and it’s 44’).
+He also talked about transitioning his practice, including where he is now in the process (hint: early stage), and where he’s planning to go (hint: it floats and it’s 44’).

 August 21, 2017

 With Michael Kline, Certified Canfield Success Trainer & Coach

 Powerful questions are a staple to quality coaching.
 In our August meeting, Michael shared 9 powerful questions in sequence for coaching through a difficult situation.
 He’s taught this sequence of questions to teenagers, parents, business leaders, Big Brothers and Big Sisters and Army officers, all of whom were amazed by both the simplicity and the depth of the process.